PCMDI/input4MIPs_CVs/docs/dataset-overviews/open-biomass-burning-emissions.md

 ### ScenarioMIP

-The data for ScenarioMIP comes from a range of IAMs, rather than the CEDS consortium.
+The data for ScenarioMIP comes from a range of IAMs, rather than the group who produces the historical data.
+Brief documentation, version history with changes compared to earlier testing data, and global sums is available on [Zenodo](10.5281/zenodo.17981825).
+Please add any feedback to [https://github.com/PCMDI/input4MIPs_CVs/discussions/406]().
 [TODO: any information about how ScenarioMIP files differ from the DECK files There shouldn't be any major differences except maybe naming of VOCs.]